Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 ■Initiatives to Achieve Carbon Neutrality

-• *4 2030 target: Achieve carbon neutrality with combination of renewable energy and other measures
+• *1 The 2030 target aims to achieve carbon neutrality by combining renewable energy and other measures.

 Reducing CO2 Emissions

-To achieve the 2030 target, Toyoda Gosei is reducing CO2 emissions across the entire lifecycle of its products (Scope 1, 2, 3) by improving productivity and efficiency of logistics, in addition to more lightweight designs for products that will lead to even higher vehicle fuel efficiency.
+To achieve our 2030 target, we are reducing CO2 emissions throughout the entire product lifecycle (Scopes 1, 2, and 3) by improving productivity and efficiency of logistics, in addition to more lightweight designs for products leading to even higher vehicle fuel efficiency.

 ■CO2 Emissions (Scopes 1 and 2)